-FOR MORE INFORMATION, CONTACT THE ARCHITECTURE + INTERIOR DESIGN DEPARTMENT IN THE WHITNEY APPLIED TECHNOLOGY CENTER.
-ROOM W352.
-(315) 498-2687
+FOR MORE INFORMATION, CONTACT THE ARCHITECTURE -INTERIOR DESIGN DEPARTMENT IN THE WHITNEY APPLIED TECHNOLOGY CENTER ROOM WISS, (\$15)-498-2687

-ARH 101 Design and the Built Environment (2) This course is an introduction to visual literacy and design, the architecture and interior professions and the built environment.
+ARH 101 Design and the Built Environment (2) This course is an introduction to design, the profession and the built environment.
 It is offered as an exploration of the built environment and is an open elective.
 Topics to be discussed will include visual literacy, design process and principles, technology in design and the environment, professional practice and career options.
 It is part of the three-course foundation sequence required for all Architecture and Interior Design students and must be completed prior to enrollment in any additional courses in these curricula.
-Co- requisites: ARH/IND 150 and 170.
+Co-requisites: ARH/IND 110 and 170.